-3.4 SWOT analysis & Synthesis of Key Issues
+4.4 SWOT analysis & Synthesis of Key Issues

-A SWOT diagram has been prepared to summarise the main issues and opportunities identified in the preceding sections - see Table 11.
+A SWOT diagram has been prepared to summarise the main issues and opportunities identified in the preceding sections - refer to Table 12.

 From a biophysical perspective, 46% of the land in the municipality is natural open space including a critical water catchment area, with 16% being high potential agricultural land and another 16% suitable for development.
 If the natural open space, water catchment area and high potential agricultural land is maintained and the quality improved, Msunduzi Municipality would be a very sustainable and resilient city.